tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Give students space to emotionally release.
 Use this activity as a way to gauge student confidence, frustration, and stress levels.

 Ask students to summarize how they're feeling with a one-word emotion.
 Ask for volunteers first.
-If no one volunteers initiate the activity by using one word to convey how you're feeling, and then go round-robin.
-Gauge the students, verbal and nonverbal cues of stress and confusion (e.g., withdrawal from the activity or isolation, irritability or impatience, chronic worrying, pessimistic attitude, and restlessness).
+If no one volunteers, initiate the activity by using one word to convey how you're feeling, and then do a round robin.
+Gauge students' verbal and nonverbal cues of stress and confusion (e.g., withdrawal from the activity or isolation, irritability or impatience, chronic worrying, pessimistic attitude, and restlessness).

   **Answer**: Relieved